soumik12345/safeguards/guardrails_genie/guardrails/privilege_escalation/README.md

 # ROUGH NOTES

-* Build the scafolding with default values.
+* ~Build the scafolding with default values.~
-* train a model on benign and jailbreak prompts.
-Use this model to score the prompts in the dataset.
-* For the jailbreak prompts, we use check if the prompt is trying to exploit the system in one of the ways mentioned above?
+* Build a dataset for privilege escalation -- train and eval
+* Build an LLM based guardrail to detect privilege escalation.
+* Fine tune for the task of privilege escalation detection.
     * To do this we use the [yahoo-inc/cve-impacts](https://huggingface.co/yahoo-inc/cve-impacts) dataset.
     * We can do "key phrase detection" (this can be one part of the pipeline since these key phrases are derived from CVEs which whose mission isto identify, define, and catalog publicly disclosed cybersecurity vulnerabilities.)
     * Return a `cve_match` score - 0 or 1.
-* "If priv-esc is a subset of jailbreak, and if the prompt is detected as jailbreak, then it is a priv-esc." - Ayush's funny side.
 * Benign vs Jailbreak classification using openai moderation api and see what score we get.
 This can be a baseline.
     * Also evaluate this model: jackhhao/jailbreak-classifier